Reporting Income and Changes for Social Security Disability

 What Does Social Security Consider Income?

-There are four kinds of income that could affect your Social Security disability benefits (depending on the type of disability benefits you're getting):
+There are four kinds of income that could affect your Social Security disability payments (depending on the type of benefits you’re getting):

-• earned income (wages from a job, net earnings from self–employment, certain royalties, and sheltered workshop payments)
+• Earned income.
+Earned income includes wages from a job, net earnings from self–employment, certain royalties, and sheltered workshop payments.

-• unearned income (any income you didn't earn from work, including Social Security benefits, pensions, state disability payments, unemployment benefits, interest income, dividends, and cash gifts)
+• Unearned income.
+Unearned income is any income you didn’t get as wages from work, including Social Security benefits, pensions, state disability payments, unemployment benefits, interest income, dividends, and cash gifts.

-• in-kind income (food and/or shelter someone provides to you for free or for less than its fair market value), and
+• In-kind income.
+“In-kind” income refers to housing that someone provides to you for free or for less than its fair market value.

-• deemed income (the portion of income from your spouse, parent, or other adult supporting you that Social Security uses to calculate your SSI benefits).
+• Deemed income.
+Deemed income is the portion of income from your spouse, parent, or other adult supporting you that Social Security uses to calculate your SSI benefits.

-Social Security will need information on all four if you're receiving Supplemental Security Income (SSI) disability benefits.
-But for Social Security disability insurance (SSDI) benefits, only your earned income matters.
+Social Security will need information on all four types of income if you’re receiving SSI benefits, but for SSDI, only your earned income matters.

-Do You Have to Report It If You Go Back to Work?
+Do You Have to Report Your Wages If You Go Back to Work?

 If you begin working while collecting SSDI benefits, even if it’s working for yourself, you must report this fact to Social Security.
 You’ll need to report the following: